Malak-Mansour/ReproducingFoundationalResult/README.md

 Here is a google sheet with my 60 trials for your reference: https://docs.google.com/spreadsheets/d/1vfvR07gic8oynpdxMrSt_JkWlNSyXOmwcM6QkL_JecY/edit

 ## Bottleneck link rate
 First, we don't want a queue to form.
 Check the maximum BW in Figure 3 of the paper.
-If we don't want a queue to form, then the bottleneck link rate must be greater than the maximum possible BW.
-The maximum BW in the plot is around 2e8 bits/s, so we will set the bottleneck link rate to 1Gbit with  0.1GB buffer on both sides of the router (towards romeo and towards juliet)
+If we don't want a queue to form, then the bottleneck link rate must be greater than the maximum model BW by 3 times since the experiment BW to model BW ratio could go up to 2.5.
+The maximum BW in the plot is around 2e8 bits/s, so we will set the bottleneck link rate to 3Gbit with  0.1GB buffer on both sides of the router (towards romeo and towards juliet).

 ![image](https://github.com/Malak-Mansour/ReproducingFoundationalResult/assets/73076958/25700a2f-5861-4e8e-b7dd-083d72e475d5)